a3r0id/TryHackMe-Sakura-Room-Writeup/README.md

-# TryHackMe Sukura Room Writeup
+# TryHackMe Sakura Room Writeup
  A quick writeup on TryHackMe.com's Sakura Room by The OSINT Dojo

 The following is a write-up on TryHackMe.com's room called “Sakura” by OSINT Dojo.
 This write-up will not necessarily solve the room for you but instead should give you a bit more insight on how you can go about the challenge based on my experience while completing the room.
 Keep reading to get the full scoop of what I learned and how I completed the task.
 I am in no sense a professional OSINT practitioner and this write-up should not be taken as industry-standard advice or procedural learning but simply as a complimentary sharing of my knowledge.